KaifUlMajed/mygittutorial/readme.txt

-This is a github repository
+This is a github repository.
+I am following the git-it tutorial